ovh/cds/docs/content/workflows/design/hooks/kafka-hook.md

 Select the Kafka Hook and complete the information:

 - The Consumer group
-- Select the kafka platform
+- Select the Kafka platform
-- The kafka topic to read
+- The Kafka topic to read

 ![Add Hook](/images/workflows.design.hooks.kafka-hook.add.modal.png)

 ### Add run condition

-The workflow will be triggered for all message received in kafka queue.
+The workflow will be triggered for all message received in Kafka queue.

 If you don't want to launch the root pipeline for each message, you can add a [run condition]({{< relref "workflows/design/run-conditions.md" >}}).